bsc-quantic/julia-register/README.md

 - `path`: Path to the locally cloned Git repository of the private registry.

 ## Example workflow

-Most probably, you will need a Personal Access Token (PAT) configured with _Contents_ permissions on the registry repository.

 ```yaml
 name: Register Package